 A Checkbox Region is used to mark specified values.
 For example, indicating yes, no or N/A in response to a question.

 Once you have chosen Checkbox as the Region type, you will have the General, Display, Checkbox, Work Order and Layout tabs available in the Create Region dialog box.
-The General, Display, Work Order and Layout tabs are available to all Region Types and are described in the Creating Regions article.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.
 Any grayed-out checkboxes or fields are not available for this Region type.

 Display Tab

 Checkbox style: You can select an Ellipse, Filled ellipse, Scalable check, Check, or Circle as the shape to fill your Checkbox Region.
-For example, you can use an ellipse to circle words on a Form instead of checking a box next to a word.
+For example, you can use an ellipse to circle words on a Form instead of checking a box.
 The default type is Check.

 Checkbox Tab